pradoe95/Capstone/README.md

 # Capstone

-Locate this codes inside your ROS repository.
+Locate these codes inside your ROS repository.